-Money saving tips for fireworks night
+Money-saving tips for fireworks night

 Here are some money saving tips to make sure your bonfire night goes with a bang.

-While it can be cheaper to buy fireworks from wholesale dealers online, most of us will end up buying ours at the supermarket at part of our weekly shop.
+While it can be cheaper to buy fireworks from wholesale dealers online, most of us will end up buying ours at the supermarket as part of our weekly shop.

-For £1.49 you can get 21 gold, glittering sparklers, while for £1.69 you get ten 18-inch giant gold sparklers.
+For £1.39 you can get 10 gold sparklers, while for £1.69 you get 18 giant gold sparklers.

 Best of the rest

-The Power Finale boasts high aerial bursts forming red and green umbrella effects and will cost you £19.99
+For £14.99 Gemini fives you a selection of multi-shots and fountains while Power Finale boasts high aerial bursts forming red and green umbrella effects and will cost you £19.99

-And finally there’s the Merlin selection box, which includes wheels, fountains, Roman candles and rockets for £19.99.
+Finally there’s the Merlin selection box, which includes wheels, fountains, Roman candles and rockets for £19.99.